tiramizoo/oxid-plugin/README.md

     * **Tiramizoo Delivery Set** is active
     * **Tiramizoo Cost rule** is active and assigned to **Tiramizoo Delivery Set**
+    * Warning: We highly recommend to set customer's phone number as a required field.
+It enables courier to contact customer when necessary*

 ## Additional features / Tips ##